knative/docs/docs/serving/autoscaling/scale-bounds.md

 You can also specify the initial target scale of a revision after creation, with either its cluster-wide flag or annotation.

-If both `minScale` annotation and `initial-scale` ConfigMap value or `autoscaling.knative.dev/initialScale` annotation are specified, and `minScale` is greater than the calculated initial scale, the initial scale will be ignored.

 ## Lower bound

 This value controls the minimum number of replicas that each revision should have.